 consideration for this print was “Water in the Desert”.
 In the end the name didn’t quite suite this image but the title did give me the idea for this blog entry, a photographic tour of the lakes, rivers, and streams of Central Oregon.
 Central Oregon is located in the high desert, on the eastern edge of the Cascade Mountains.
 “Desert” is defined by the New Oxford American Dictionary as: “A dry barren area of land, especially one covered with sand, that is characteristically desolate, waterless and without vegetation”.
 Well, Central Oregon is certainly dry by Pacific Northwest standards, averaging between 12-15 inches of precipitation per year.
 However, Central Oregon certainly is not “without vegetation” nor is it “waterless”.
 As a matter of fact, I would argue that because of its various water supplies, Central Oregon is one of the most environmentally diverse areas of the United States.

 The cultural hub of Central Oregon is most certainly the City of Bend and the backbone of Central Oregon’s water is the mighty Deschutes River.
 With this in mind, it seems logical to start a photographic tour of Central Oregon’s watery desert in the City of Bend and its historic and scenic Mirror Pond, which is actually a section of the Deschutes River which is dammed up in the middle of Bend.
-Below is a photograph of Mirror Pond in Bend’s Drake Park at sunset.
+Below is a photograph of Mirror Pond in Bend’s Drake Park at sunrise.

 Incidentally, this view is one of the reasons I moved to Bend almost 15 years ago.
 This scene is in the middle of downtown Bend and features the glacier covered Middle Sister and North Sister mountains as an amazing backdrop.
 Did I mention that this “desert” had some diversity?
 Not far South of the recreational paradise of Bend is the Deschutes River Trail, where I captured the following photo of the Deschutes River in it’s Autumnal glory.